 Under the MOU (see Note 2), the Organization provides child care services beneficial to GIT.
-In accordance with this agreement, during the year ended June 30, 2016, GIT provided unrestricted contributions of \$42,363 which were used to fully or partially pay the management contract fees described in Note 3.
-During the years ended June 30, 2017 and 2016, GIT provided additional unrestricted contributions of \$42,617 and \$2,896 for general operations of the organization.
+In accordance with this agreement, during the years ended June 30, 2018 and 2017, GIT provided additional unrestricted contributions of \$13,860 and \$42,617 for general operations of the Organization.

 The Organization receives administrative and other services provided by employees of GIT.
-The value of these services is estimated at \$32,199 and \$31,377 for the years ended June 30, 2017 and 2016, based on the estimated amount of time spent rendering services to the Organization at the employees' compensation rates.
+The value of these services is estimated at \$16,423 and \$32,199 for the years ended June 30, 2018 and 2017, based on the estimated amount of time spent rendering services to the Organization at the employees' compensation rates.
 These amounts are included in management services revenue and management and general expense in the accompanying Statements of Activities.

 GIT provides, or purchases on behalf of, the Organization repair and maintenance services, supplies, telecommunications, insurance, and other administrative resources.
-These services total \$91,102 and \$59,706 for the years ended June 30, 2017 and 2016.
+These services total \$68,789 and \$91,102 for the years ended June 30, 2018 and 2017.
 These balances are included in unrestricted contributions and in program service expenses in the accompanying Statements of Activities.

-During each of the years ended June 30, 2017 and 2016, the Organization received unrestricted contributions of \$50,000 from GTF.
+During the years ended June 30, 2018 and 2017, the Organization received unrestricted contributions of \$65,500 and \$50,000 from GTF.